-- 5.8 The licensing authority will expect that appropriate and satisfactory general and technical risk assessments, management procedures and documentation have been made available to the relevant responsible authorities and to the licensing authority, that demonstrate that the public will be safe within and in the vicinity of the premises. - 5.9 As a minimum the following matters must be taken into consideration: - Whether the premises already have a licence which specifies the maximum number of people that can be present and, whether a risk assessment has been undertaken as to the maximum number of people who can be present in various parts of the premises, so that they can be operated safely and can be evacuated safely in the event of an emergency. - Whether there are procedures in place to record and limit the number of people on the premises with opportunities for "pass outs" and readmission. - Whether patrons can arrive at and depart from the premises safely.
+- 5.8 The licensing authority will expect that appropriate and satisfactory general and technical risk assessments, management procedures and documentation have been made available to the relevant responsible authorities and to the licensing authority, that demonstrate that the public will be safe within and in the vicinity of the premises. - 5.9 At the time of drafting this policy the country was being affected by the COVID Pandemic.
+Any applications that are made whilst Coronavirus is still an issue will need to be accompanied by a COVID Risk Assessment.
+Any Licences or permissions granted whilst there are still national or local restrictions on activities, do not take precedent over those restrictions. - 5.10 As a minimum the following matters must be taken into consideration: - Whether the premises already have a licence which specifies the maximum number of people that can be present and, whether a risk assessment has been undertaken as to the maximum number of people who can be present in various parts of the premises, so that they can be operated safely and can be evacuated safely in the event of an emergency.

-- Whether there may be overcrowding in particular parts of the premises; - Whether music and dance venues and performance venues will use equipment or special effects that may affect public safety (e.g. moving equipment, vehicles, pyrotechnics, strobe lights, smoke machines). - Whether there are defined responsibilities and procedures for medical and other emergencies and for calling the emergency services.
+- Whether there are procedures in place to record and limit the number of people on the premises with opportunities for "pass outs" and readmission. - Whether patrons can arrive at and depart from the premises safely. - Whether there may be overcrowding in particular parts of the premises; - Whether music and dance venues and performance venues will use equipment or special effects that may affect public safety (e.g. moving equipment, vehicles, pyrotechnics, strobe lights, smoke machines). - Whether there are defined responsibilities and procedures for medical and other emergencies and for calling the emergency services. - COVID measures needed to ensure the activities are Covid Safe.